Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Results

 It is worth noting that $pp$-interactions are less efficient compared to the electron synchrotron mechanism, such that a large baryonic loading $\varepsilon_p/\varepsilon_e \approx 10^6$ (highlighted next to plot) is needed for both components to be at a similar energy flux level.
 Our tilted criterion ($\Delta \photonindex>0$, see \reffig\ref{fig:conceptual_sketch}) only mildly relaxes this extreme requirement.
-We note that very large baryonic loadings $\gtrsim 10^4$ are frequently considered in the modelling of AGN blazars in the context of neutrino observations; see, e.g., \citet{2019NatAs...3...88G,2021ApJ...912...54R}.
+We note that very large baryonic loadings $\gtrsim 10^4$ are frequently considered in the modelling of AGN blazars in the context of neutrino observations; see, e.g., \citet{AM3_paper,2021ApJ...912...54R}.
+Compared to the other scenarios of similar $\Ekiniso$, the inefficiency of the $pp$-interactions also leads to an overall lower energy flux level as dictated by the $pp \to \pi^0 \to \gamma \gamma$ component.
+Conceptually the flux level could be increased to higher values, but only at the cost of extreme values of $\Ekiniso \gg 10^{55}~\mathrm{erg}$ and only without the $p \gamma$-cascade becoming dominant in the \vheband band (discussed in \refsec \ref{sec:pgammacascade}).

-In addition, the synchrotron radiation from secondary electrons/positrons generated from the $pp$-cascade, is shown in the SED figure ($pp$-casc. $e^\pm$).
-In principle the secondary injection follows the parent proton spectral index, such that efficient electron cooling (see time scales) leads to a flat synchrotron spectrum.
+In addition, the synchrotron radiation from secondary electrons/positrons generated from the $pp$-cascade is shown in the SED figure ($pp$-casc. $e^\pm$).
+In principle, the secondary injection follows the parent proton spectral index, such that efficient electron cooling (see timescales) leads to a flat synchrotron spectrum.
 The efficient cooling also distributes the energy over a large range of energies ($>10$ orders of magnitude), making this component subdominant.

-Lastly, the secondary neutrino flux follows approximately the parent proton spectrum too, similar to that of the other secondaries, with a slightly lower maximum energy.
+Lastly, the secondary neutrino spectrum follows the parent proton spectrum approximately, similar to that of the other secondaries, with a slightly lower maximum energy.
 The neutrino flux is below detection limits (see \refap\ref{ap:neutrinos}).

 We also note, that the extreme value of $\varepsilon_p = 1$, relevant for the brightness of this scenario, is already in conflict with the assumption that the non-thermal proton pressure downstream is negligible in the hydrodynamic shock approximation.